YuriGor/mongoose-slug-updater/README.md

 }); // slug -> 'am-i-wrong-fallin-in-love-with-you-NJeskEPb5e'
 ```

 Alternatively you can modify this behaviour and instead of appending a random string, an incremental counter will be used.
-For that to happen, you must use the parameter `slug_padding_size` specifying the total length of the counter:
+For that to happen, you must use the parameter `slugPaddingSize` specifying the total length of the counter:

 #### example counter
 ```js